martehvi/codepub-container-workshop/03-proxy-server/README.md

   2. Click on the `terminal` tab and execurte step 2 above.
   </details>

 Did it work?
-Probably not.
-At this point each container exposes their ports but in order to be able to successfully communicate we need to setup a network and instruct our applications to communicate through that network.
+Unfortunately not.
+In order to be able to successfully communicate using container references we need to setup a network and instruct our applications to communicate through that network.
 So, lets do that.

 ### Task 3.4